azabelmena/ccom4086/numericalrepresentationincomputers/README.md

 represent 256 different numbers.
 In decimal we can represent the numbers `0` to `255` and in binary `00000000` to `11111111`.

-Hexidecimal is also a useful way to encode bytes. **Hexadecimal** is jsut the integers $$\mod{16}$$ encoded in a special way.
+Hexadecimal is also a useful way to encode bytes. **Hexadecimal** is just the integers $$\mod{16}$$ encoded in a special way.
 We represent one hexadecimal digit by, `0-9` and `a-f`, as 4 bits, a byte is represented as any combination of two hex digits.
 For example, the byte `00001111` can be represented as `0x0f`